Data Composer

 , and reference_answer

 .
 These columns represent input values, output values, and ideal output values, respectively.
 If your column names differ, this order will be assumed.
-You can point to a publically available Hugging Face dataset or upload a CSV file.
+You can point to a publicly available Hugging Face dataset or upload a CSV file.

 Once you’ve provided all the inputs and submitted your scoring job, you’ll be redirected to the Scores tab view where you can see your scoring job progress.
 Once it is complete, click on your score job name and you’ll see the results.
 On the right hand side, you’ll see the full rubric created from your criteria and positive/negative descriptions.
 In the center, you’ll see a preview of the scores generated, including two new columns to your dataset: feedback